Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 In this whitepaper, we introduce Taraxa, a public ledger focused on building trust anchors for IoT ecosystems with the following innovations,

 * Rapidly-finalizing DAG to maximize throughput and minimize inclusion & finalization latency
+* Fair & efficient proposals to enable a PoS system to produce fair, efficient, and non-coordinated block proposals
-* Fuzzy sharding to minimize wasted work and maximize network-wide parallel processing
+* Transaction jurisdiction to minimize wasted work and maximize network-wide parallel processing
 * Speculative concurrency to minimize transaction execution latency
 * Adaptive protocol to help the network learn and adjust its governing parameters on the fly
 * Trustless light nodes that can verify what it’s been told by full nodes